Johnny Orlando: Biography

 It was announced that MTV had signed a deal for consumer products with Orlando at the end of July 2020.
 On October 23, 2020, he announced his third EP, It's Never Really Over was released.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

-Artistry

-Influences

 Orlando has cited Justin Bieber and Shawn Mendes among his primary musical inspirations.
-He is also inspired by Billie Eilish as well as other Canadian artists such as Drake, The Weeknd, Alessia Cara.
+He is also inspired by Billie Eilish as well as other Canadian artists such as Drake, The Weeknd, and Alessia Cara.
 Orlando has also shared that his dad played Pearl Jam and Otis Redding in the car, which helped cultivate his songwriting skills.